PoweredBySAM/RootDocs/README.md

 If the robot flashes red, the robot needs charging.
 If the robot flashes blue, the robot needs to complete a firmware update.
-If the robot does not move when you code a program and press play, ensure that Bluetooth is enabled and working and that the iRobot Coding app is properly connected to that robot.
+If the robot does not move when you code a program and press play, ensure that Bluetooth is enabled and working and that the SAM Root app is properly connected to that robot.
 You will need to reconnect to the robot after it is reset.

 If your robot is still misbehaving after being reset, please contact us for assistance.